sj-p/vlast/README.txt

 ------------------

 This is a key-value file similar to .desktop files for per-user settings.
-Vlast looks in group [Settings] for keys ApiKey, ApiSecret, TimeFormat & ImageSize
+Vlast looks in group [Settings] for keys ApiKey, ApiSecret, TimeFormat, ImageSize & ShowMBIDs

     ApiKey and ApiSecret are where you declare your own API key & API secret.
         (if either is missing defaults to internal key)